Minimising Numbers of Losses and Abandonments in Small Call Centres Under a Transient Regime: Reservation policies for call centres with four levels

 \subsection{State space}

 We denote the state of the system by $(a,a_1,b,b_1,c,c_1,d)$, where $a, b, c$ and $d$ are the number of level 1, 2, 3 and 4 callers in the system, and $a_1, b_1$ and $c_1$ are the number of level 1, 2 and 3 callers in the system being served by level 2, 3 and 4 agents, respectively.
+This state space description is slightly different from that used in Section \ref{gen_model}, because the nature of the reservation policy allows us to convey the same amount of information using fewer variables.

 When the system is in state $(a,a_1,b,b_1,c,c_1,d)$ there are $a$ level 1 callers, $a_1$ of which are being served by level 2 agents.
 Hence, $\min(a-a_1,k_1)$ level 1 callers are being served by level 1 agents, and $\max(0,a-(a_1+k_1))$ level 1 callers are waiting in the queue.
 It is possible that some of the level 1 agents are free while level 2 agents are serving level 1 callers if level 1 agents became free after the calls were already assigned to level 2 agents.
-Now, if $a_1$ level 2 agents are serving level 1 callers and $b_1$ level 2 callers are being served by level 3 agents, then that $\min(b-b_1,k_2-a_1)$ level 2 callers are being served by level 2 agents, and $\max(0,b-(b_1+k_2-a_1))$ are waiting in the queue.
+Now, if $a_1$ level 2 agents are serving level 1 callers, and $b_1$ level 2 callers are being served by level 3 agents, then this implies $\min(b-b_1,k_2-a_1)$ level 2 callers are being served by level 2 agents, and $\max(0,b-(b_1+k_2-a_1))$ are waiting in the queue.
 Similarly, we can calculate how many level 3 and level 4 callers are waiting and how many are being served by each level of agent.